dinoki-ai/osaurus-emacs/README.md

 The workflow will automatically:

 - ✅ Build the plugin for macOS arm64
+- ✅ Code sign the dylib (if certificate secrets are configured)
-- ✅ Sign with minisign
+- ✅ Sign artifact with minisign
 - ✅ Create a GitHub Release with artifacts
 - ✅ Open a PR to the [osaurus-tools registry](https://github.com/dinoki-ai/osaurus-tools)